ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endraw %}
 {% endhighlight %}

-Tensorflow will even warn if if detects such a use:
+Tensorflow will even warn if it detects such a use:

 WARNING:tensorflow:5 out of the last 10006 calls to <function f at 0x7f68e6f75a60> triggered tf.function retracing.
 Tracing is expensive and the excessive number of tracings could be due to (1) creating @tf.function repeatedly in a loop, (2) passing tensors with different shapes, (3) passing Python objects instead of tensors.
 For (1), please define your @tf.function outside of the loop.
 For (2), @tf.function has experimental_relax_shapes=True option that relaxes argument shapes that can avoid unnecessary retracing.
 For (3), please refer to https://www.tensorflow.org/guide/function#controlling_retracing and https://www.tensorflow.org/api_docs/python/tf/function for more details.